EmilyQiRabbit/RustChinese/4-Understanding-Ownership/2-What-Is-Ownership.md

 println!("x = {}, y = {}", x, y);
 ```

-But this code seems to contradict what we just learned: we don’t have a call to clone, but x is still valid and wasn’t moved into y.
+But this code seems to contradict what we just learned: we don’t have a call to `clone`, but `x` is still valid and wasn’t moved into `y`.

 The reason is that types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
-That means there’s no reason we would want to prevent x from being valid after we create the variable y.
-In other words, there’s no difference between deep and shallow copying here, so calling clone wouldn’t do anything different from the usual shallow copying and we can leave it out.
+That means there’s no reason we would want to prevent `x` from being valid after we create the variable `y`.
+In other words, there’s no difference between deep and shallow copying here, so calling `clone` wouldn’t do anything different from the usual shallow copying and we can leave it out.

-Rust has a special annotation called the Copy trait that we can place on types like integers that are stored on the stack (we’ll talk more about traits in Chapter 10).
-If a type has the Copy trait, an older variable is still usable after assignment.
-Rust won’t let us annotate a type with the Copy trait if the type, or any of its parts, has implemented the Drop trait.
-If the type needs something special to happen when the value goes out of scope and we add the Copy annotation to that type, we’ll get a compile-time error.
-To learn about how to add the Copy annotation to your type, see “Derivable Traits” in Appendix C.
+Rust has a special annotation called the `Copy` trait that we can place on types like integers that are stored on the stack (we’ll talk more about traits in Chapter 10).
+If a type has the `Copy` trait, an older variable is still usable after assignment.
+Rust won’t let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait.
+If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile-time error.
+To learn about how to add the `Copy` annotation to your type, see “Derivable Traits” in Appendix C.

-So what types are Copy?
-You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can be Copy, and nothing that requires allocation or is some form of resource is Copy.
-Here are some of the types that are Copy:
+So what types are `Copy`?
+You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can be `Copy`, and nothing that requires allocation or is some form of resource is `Copy`.
+Here are some of the types that are `Copy`:

-* All the integer types, such as u32.
+* All the integer types, such as `u32`.
-* The Boolean type, bool, with values true and false.
+* The Boolean type, `bool`, with values `true` and `false`.
-* All the floating point types, such as f64.
+* All the floating point types, such as `f64`.
-* The character type, char.
+* The character type, `char`.
-* Tuples, if they only contain types that are also Copy.
-For example, (i32, i32) is Copy, but (i32, String) is not.
+* Tuples, if they only contain types that are also `Copy`.
+For example, `(i32, i32)` is `Copy`, but `(i32, String)` is not.

 ## Ownership and Functions